yamachoi/The-prediction-of-Breast-Cancer/README.md

 ## 2. Prerequisites
-### We use python to code this project.
+### We use python(jupyter notebook) to code this project.
 Below are the packages/libraries needed:
      import numpy as np
      import pandas as pd
      from pandas import DataFrame